laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

   achieving this level of robustness is a mark of quality of implementation.

-* Preferred Serialization and CDE only affect serialization.
+* Preferred serialization and CDE only affect serialization.
   They do not place any requirements, exclusions, mappings or such on the data model layer.
   Application profiles such as dCBOR are different as they can affect the data model by restricting some values and ranges.

-* CBOR decoders in general are not required to check for Preferred Serialization or CDE and reject inputs that do not do not fulfill their requirements..
+* CBOR decoders in general are not required to check for preferred serialization or CDE and reject inputs that do not do not fulfill their requirements..
   However, in an environment that employs deterministic encoding, this negates many of its benefits.
-  Decoder implementations that advertise "support" for Preferred Serialization or CDE need to check the encoding and reject input that is not encoded to the encoding specification in use.
+  Decoder implementations that advertise "support" for preferred serialization or CDE need to check the encoding and reject input that is not encoded to the encoding specification in use.
   Again, application profiles such as dCBOR may pose additional requirements, such as requiring rejection of non-conforming inputs.